Capital Expenditure (CapEx) in Financial Management

 Financial Reporting Creates an asset on the balance sheet.
 The whole expense is not recorded immediately; instead, the cost is spread (depreciated or amortized) over the asset’s useful life Hits the income statement immediately.
 These costs are fully expensed in the period they’re incurred

-Tax Treatment Only the depreciation or amortization expense is tax-deductible (for the period in which it is recognized).
-The initial cash outlay associated with the CapEx is not tax-deductible Tax deductible in the period in which it is incurred
+Tax Treatment Only the depreciation or amortization expense is tax-deductible.
+The initial cash outlay is not Tax deductible in the period in which it is incurred

 • CapEx represents major, long-term investments, while OpEx covers daily expenses (salaries, rent, utilities, etc.) and short-term investments.